Vantiq/vantiq-extension-sources/jmsSource/README.md

 applications that interact with a JMS Server.
 These interactions include the ability to produce messages to and consume messages from JMS Topics and Queues.

-In order to incorporate this Extension Source, you will need to set up your local machine with a JMS Server Driver that can be used to connect to your JMS Server.
+In order to incorporate this Enterprise Connector, you will need to set up your local machine with all JMS Server dependencies needed to connect to your JMS Server.
 Once you have done this, you will need to create the Source in the VANTIQ Modelo IDE.
-The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your VANTIQ Modelo IDE](#vantiq).
+The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your VANTIQ Source](#vantiq).
+The third section, [Developer Notes](#developer), adds details for customizing the JMS Source and handling all dependencies.

 # Prerequisites <a name="pre" id="pre"></a>

 **IMPORTANT:** Read the [Testing](#testing) section before building this project.

-An understanding of the VANTIQ Extension Source SDK is assumed.
+An understanding of the VANTIQ Extension Source is assumed.
 Please read the [Extension Source README.md](../README.md) for more information.

 The user must [define the JMS Source implementation](../README.md#-defining-a-typeimplementation) in the VANTIQ Modelo IDE.